TOGoS/TechTalks/2014-02-12/Haskell+PHPProjectInitializer-talk.md

 This leaves lots of potential for misunderstanding which leads to bugs and inefficiencies (both in writing and running the code)

-But people like the feeling of having somefoundation to build off of, even if that foundation is made of sugar cubes.
+But people like the feeling of having some foundation to build off of, even if that foundation is made of sugar cubes.
 So we keep using this stuff.

 Therefore I spent some more idle time